Boscia senegalensis: Uses

-Nutritional information
+Nutrition

 Fruits are a significant source of carbohydrates, as they contain 66.8% carbohydrates.

 The seeds are sufficiently nutritious, although they do lack some essential nutrients, notably lysine and threonine.
 The seeds have significant levels of protein (25% of dry matter) and carbohydrates (60%).
 In these regards, seeds outperform local staple cereals such as sorghum and millet.
 Additionally, seeds are rich in zinc, iron, methionine, tryptophan, B-vitamins and linoleic acid (essential fatty acid).
 Seeds contain 3.6 times the World Health Organization (WHO) ideal level of tryptophan.

 Leaves have high antioxidant capacity (nearly 1.5 times that of spinach) and are high in calcium, potassium, manganese and iron.
 The bioavailability of these compounds, however, is not very well known.